TheFriendlyCoder/python_template/README.rst

   root folder
 * update the import path in the "./tests/test_version.py" script to reflect your new project name
+* update the PROJECT_PATH variable in "./tox.ini" to reflect your new project name
 * activate project on `travis-ci.org <https://travis-ci.org/>`_

   * log in to the Travis CI website